 - 72-hour rewind: If you miss your favorite show, you don’t have to wait for it to be posted online.
 With DIRECTV, you can immediately start any program that aired within the last 72 hours on 37 networks.

-- Control your TV from anywhere: With DIRECTV’s mobile apps, you can watch recorded shows, stream live TV and movies, set parental controls, and schedule recordings on your DVR at home.
+- Control your TV from anywhere: With the DIRECTV app, you can watch recorded shows, stream live TV and movies, set parental controls, and schedule recordings on your DVR at home.
 You can also use the app as a remote for your TV and its voice search feature can help you find the programs you’re looking for without searching through the entire guide manually.

 - On-screen apps track weather and sports: DIRECTV’s free HD apps let you discover new shows, check your local weather, and stay on top of sports scores without ever leaving the comfort of your couch.